 Many Cut The Crap Investing readers visit Cashflows & Portfolios to uncover the a more optimal order of asset harvesting.
 That is, how much to take each year from RRSP vs TFSA vs Taxable acccounts while taking pensions and other income into consideration.

 I co-hosted a retirement-focused Zoom presentation and Zoom chat with a reader Q&A. I covererd the retirement basics, a few key considerations, plus retirement ETF portfolio construction.

 Here is the link to the retirement video.
 Or you can click on the VW van.

-And the Retirement Zoom chat link.
+Here’s the reader Q & A session via the Retirement Zoom chat video link.

 The 7-ETF Portfolio for Canadian retirees